23 March 2026

 The bible indicates there’s only one head priest (and currently it’s Jesus, He 3.1) but Annas wielded enough power behind the scenes that everyone basically acknowledged yeah, Annas was still head priest.
 Any time one of his kids was head priest, he was back in power, and even though he didn’t personally wear the ephod and go into the Holiest Place during Yom Kippur, functionally he was head priest too.

-Even though the head priest wasn’t king anymore, he was still functionally Judea’s head of state.
-The Roman emperors were off in Rome having orgies, and the Roman procurators only worried about keeping down insurrections, so the actual running of Judea was left to the Judean senate.
-And the head priest presided over the senate.
+And even though the head priest wasn’t king anymore, he was still functionally Judea’s head of state.
+The Roman emperors were off in Rome having orgies (no seriously; Cæsar Tiberias was a big orgy guy), and the Roman procurators only worried about keeping down insurrections.
+So the actual running of Judea was left to the Judean senate, and the head priest was the senate president.
 He ran the country.
-Not necessarily well, nor with the best interests of Judeans in mind: He wanted to keep the Romans from clamping down on his his nation’s freedoms, remain in power, and feather his nest.
+Not necessarily well, nor with the best interests of Judeans in mind: He wanted to keep the Romans from clamping down on his his nation’s freedoms, remain in power, and feather his own nest.

-If Jesus was Messiah, this was an utter threat to his power.
+So if Jesus is Messiah, this was an utter threat to his power.
 So naturally Annas wanted to check out this reported Messiah for himself.
 After all, what if he was Messiah?
 What if he actually, suddenly called down 12 legions of angels Mt 26.53 and took his kingdom by force?
 Annas may have already made up his mind about Jesus, but he wasn’t stupid; he still needed to meet the man.

-In the other gospels, Jesus largely stood there and kept his mouth shut while his accusers made a ruckus.
-In John, he was pretty talky.
+In the other gospels Jesus keeps his mouth shut while his accusers make a ruckus.
+In John he’s mighty talky.
+So here’s John’s description of what went down.

 I always teach in synagogue and in temple,